guillaume-gricourt/HmnRandomRead/README.md

 ### Profile diversity

 `profile-diversity` a CSV file, comma separated, with header:
-* identifier: id of the fasta file
+* identifier: ID of the fasta file
 * Mutation Rate: probability to change the sequence
 * Indel Fraction: rate of indel compare to single mutation
 * Indel Extend: probability to extend the indel at each base added